 It is also home to the famous Old Faithful Geyser, which was first discovered in 1872 and named for its long history of predictable eruptions.
 This is one of the biggest tourist attractions in the park, and can get very busy.
 I recommend visiting it in the early morning or later in the evening when it will be a little quieter.
 You can see the estimated time of the next eruption on the board at the nearby visitor center..

 This area is also home to the most densely populated geyser basin in the world, the Upper Geyser Basin.
 It can be seen via an easy 3 mile loop, and is one of my absolute favorite things to do in Yellowstone National Park.
+It’s hard to go wrong on any of the hikes in this area (they’re all spectacular!) but you can join a guided hike if you want to get a little more local knowledge while you explore.

 Many of these geysers along this walk go off at regular, predictable intervals, so be sure to check in at the Old Faithful Visitor Center before beginning your hike to help you plan when to see the eruptions.
 Some of the must see stops are Castle Geyser, Riverside Geyser, Grotto Geyser, and Morning Glory Pool.
 Beehive Geyser is incredible if you can catch it going off!